turkeyyyyy/Standard/docs/mapping-frameworks.md

 }
 ```

-This allows one-to-one interoperability between Agents.JSON manifests and any MCP server definitions.
+This allows one-to-one interoperability between JSON Agents manifests and any MCP server definitions.

 ---

 ## 🧠 6.
 AutoGen / Multi-Agent Graphs

 AutoGen and similar frameworks define **agent teams** or **conversation graphs**.
-These map directly to the Agents.JSON `graph` profile:
+These map directly to the JSON Agents `graph` profile:

 ```json
 {